pagopa/opex-dashboard/README.md

 1. **Availability**: threshold at 99%;
 1. **Response time**: threshold at 1 second.

+For each alarm, the following variables can be cofigured:

+1. **Evaluation frequency _(Default: 10)_** The frequency (in minutes) at which rule condition should be evaluated.
+1. **Time window _(Default: 20)_** The time window for which data needs to be fetched for query (must be greater than or equal to evalation frequency).
+1. **Event occurrences number _(Default: 1)_** The number of events within a time window needed to raise an alert.

+Each of them can be configured at openapi level and can be overridden for each alert at endpoint level.

 These values can be configured, look at [Overrides](#overrides) paragraph.

 ## Usage